jeroenooms/opencpu-pages/_posts/2014-07-24-paging-with-jsonlite.md

 colnames(filings)
 {% endhighlight %}

-From here, we can go straight to analyzing the `filings` data without any tedious data manipulation exercises.
+From here, our journalist can go straight to analyzing the data without any further tedious, complicated and time consuming data manipulation.